quintin-dev/Notes-JavaScript/notes/ref.Javascript.Definitions.md

 -   <b>Parsing error:</b> An error that occurs when a string cannot be converted into a number.
 This can happen if the string contains characters that are not numeric.
 -   <b>Argument:</b> A value that is passed to a function when it is called.
 Arguments are used to provide input to the function.
 -   <b>Parameter:</b> A variable that is used to store the value of an argument in a function.
 Parameters are defined in the function declaration.
+-   <b>Functioon call:</b> The process of executing a function.
+This is done by using the function name followed by parentheses.
+For example, `functionName();`
+-   Loops:</b> A way to repeat a block of code multiple times.
+Loops can be used to iterate over arrays, objects, or perform a specific task a certain number of times.
+-   hardcoding:</b> Writing values directly into the code instead of using variables.
+This can make the code less flexible and harder to maintain.
+For example, `let x = 5;` instead of `let x = value;`
+-   <b>variable scope:</b> The context in which a variable is defined.
+Variables can have global scope, function scope, or block scope.
+-   <b>Truthy value:</b> A value that is considered true when evaluated in a boolean context.
+In JavaScript, the following values are considered truthy: `true`, `non-zero numbers`, `non-empty strings`, `objects`, `arrays`, and `functions`.
+-   <b>Falsy value:</b> A value that is considered false when evaluated in a boolean context.
+In JavaScript, the following values are considered falsy: `false`, `0`, `NaN`, `null`, `undefined`, and `empty strings`.